Human Activity Recognition in an Open World: Experimental Demonstration

 \subsection{HAR Predictors for Evaluation}

 There were two feature representation models explored in this work: X3D~\cite{feichtenhofer_x3d_2020} and TimeSformer~\cite{bertasius_is_2021}.
-Both are models with promising performance on the HAR task, and the Kinetics datasets specifically.
-X3D is a 3D ResNet~\cite{he_deep_2016} and TimeSformer is a video transformer~\cite{dosovitskiy_image_2022}.
+X3D is a 3D ResNet~\shortcite{he_deep_2016} and TimeSformer is a video transformer~\shortcite{dosovitskiy_image_2022}.
 Specific implementation details for these models can be found in Appendix~\ref{sm:sec:frepr}.
 Both models are initialized at their Kinetics-400 pretraining state and the layer just before the softmax readout is used as the feature representation encoding.
-Starting with Kinetics-400 pretrainings ensures no information about the future increments is leaked, preserving a controlled incremental learning experiment.
+Starting with Kinetics-400 pretrainings ensures no information about the future increments is known early, preserving the controlled incremental learning experiment for novelty.
 We note that X3D and TimeSformer pretrained on Kinetics-400 were trained in a supervised fashion meaning that their feature representation more closely approaches the classification task, containing more task-relevant information as defined by the known classes, but may lack future task-relevant information in the videos yet to be deemed task-relevant at the initial increment.

-The fine-tuned classifier that serves as our demonstrative baselines for this OWL HAR benchmark is a single fully connected layer to the feature representation that then outputs to the final softmax classification layer, denoted as ``ANN''.
-The fine-tuned classifier is the only state of the predictor updated during the incremental learning.
+The fine-tuned classifier that serves as our demonstrative baseline for this OWL HAR benchmark is a single fully connected layer to the feature representation that then outputs to the final softmax classification layer, denoted as ``ANN''.
+The fine-tuned classifier is the predictor's only state updated during the incremental learning.
 The ANN classifier always has an unknown class in its softmax classifier and as novel classes become known, the classifier's output increases in size.
-Novelty detection is handled using a threshold over the softmax output of the classifier where the initial increment's validation partition is used to set that threshold with an accepted level of error, which was 10\% in these experiments.
+Novelty detection is handled using a threshold over the classifier's softmax output where the initial increment's validation partition is used to set that threshold with an accepted level of error, which was 10\% in these experiments.
 The accepted level of error represents a prior expectation of how well the validation data is believed to represent the known classes, and was used only to ensure some novelty detection occurred for demonstration purposes.
 The ANNs have no method of handling novelty recognition, only detection.